 It’s no longer enough for companies to have a Cyber Monday/Black Friday marketing strategy.
 The largest retail event of the year now extends for a full week, beginning the Friday after Thanksgiving.
-Cyber Monday online sales have climbed from $7.9 billion in 2018 to $10.8 billion by 2020.
+Cyber Monday online sales have climbed from $7.9 billion in 2018 to over $12 billion in 2021 .
 Even more revealing are statistics showing that Cyber Week sales grew by 67% year-over-year in gross merchandise volume.

 While the bulk of ecommerce sales take place on Cyber Monday, a strong Cyber Week strategy helps you get your slice of the pie throughout the week, paving the way for a strong holiday sales season.
 The best Cyber Week and Black Friday marketing strategies should actually begin towards the start of Q4, to build brand recognition, grow your following, and make sure customers know to look for upcoming product releases, sales, and more.

 Set Your Cyber Week Goals